richchapler/AzureSolutionsDocumentation/docs/Infrastructure_KeyVault.md

 az keyvault purge --subscription {SUBSCRIPTION_ID} --name {KEYVAULT_NAME}
 ```

-## Permissions: List and Create Secrets (even if you are already a KeyVault Owner)...
-RBAC Role: "Key Vault Administrator"
+## Permissions: List and Create Secrets
+Even if you are a KeyVault Owner, you will need to be assigned RBAC Role: "Key Vault Administrator"